krabberod/ROD/README.md

 rsync -t -v rsync://ftp.ncbi.nlm.nih.gov/genomes/ASSEMBLY_REPORTS/assembly_summary_genbank.txt .
 ```

-Overview of genomes in NCBI as of Oct.
-16 2023
+Overview of genomes in NCBI as of Dec.
+2023

 ```
-##  See ftp://ftp.ncbi.nlm.nih.gov/genomes/README_assembly_summary.txt
+##  See rsync://ftp.ncbi.nlm.nih.gov/genomes/ASSEMBLY_REPORTS/assembly_summary_genbank.txt
 ## This is from column 25:
   16572 fungi
    6249 invertebrate
-   7232 metagenomes
+   7232 metagenome # Not included in ROD
    7593 other # Not included in ROD
    3604 plant
    1978 protozoa